ronen/its-it/README.md

 ## Under the hood

-The `it` method creates an instance of the class `ItsIt::It` class, which uses `method_missing` to capture and queue up all methods and their arguments except for `:to_proc` and `:===` (and also excepting `:respond_to? :to_proc` and `:respond_to? :===`).
+The `it` method creates an instance of the `ItsIt::It` class, which uses `method_missing` to capture and queue up all methods and their arguments except for `:to_proc` and `:===` (and also excepting `:respond_to? :to_proc` and `:respond_to? :===`).